 Taking away an item that has provided security and peace of mind in your home seems scary at first, but there are many ways to safely transition away from using gates.
 Typically, at the point when children start to be too big for gates to fully keep them safe, their receptive language is also growing.
 This means they are better able to understand your directions, and are able to grasp which areas of the home are safe to explore, as well as the areas that need to be avoided.

 However, it is important to remember that navigating stairs without support does not mean without supervision.
-Talking to Baby about stair safety is important, but so is supervising her while she is using the stairs, regardless of her climbing ability.
+Talking to Baby about stair safety is important, but so is supervising them while they are using the stairs, regardless of their climbing ability.
 Gates are great for protecting young children, but there is no substitute for adult supervision, and that supervision will need to increase that much more as you move away from the world of baby gates in order to keep Baby safe.

 Source